chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

   A good practice is to use as many subdivisions as the interpolation order scheme.

-Rest of the Subsections
+Other Subsections
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``non-linear solver`` and ``linear solver`` subsections use the same parameters of the `Taylor-Green Vortex <https://lethe-cfd.github.io/lethe/documentation/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.html>`_ example.
+The ``non-linear solver`` and ``linear solver`` subsections use the same parameters as the `Taylor-Green Vortex <https://lethe-cfd.github.io/lethe/documentation/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.html>`_ example.
 More details can be found in this example and a complete overview of the ``lethe-fluid-matrix-free`` linear solver can be found in the **Theory Guide** (under construction).

 ----------------------
 Running the Simulation